 What ages do you think will enjoy The Croods: A New Age?

-I think kids that are 4 to 12 years old would really like it but my parents like it too.
+I think kids 4 to 12 years old would like the movie, but my parents like it too.

 What was your favorite part?
 (Spoiler-free, we promise!)

-There are a lot of jokes and I loved all of the comedy but my favorite part was when Gran thinks she has seen it all.
+There are a lot of jokes and I loved all of the comedy.
+My favorite part was when Gran thought she had seen it all.

 Did you learn anything from the movie?